 Even if you’re already putting money away in a 401(k) or IRA, it never hurts to give your nest egg a little more padding.
 Because the earlier you start saving, the more time you have to take advantage of compound growth.

 If you have $20,000 in an IRA that grows at a hypothetical 6 percent a year, in 20 years you’ll have more than $64,000 in that account, even if you never add to it again.
 But if you bump that amount up to $22,000, you’ll have more than $70,500 over that same time frame.

 Of course, how you decide to use your refund really depends on your situation and what you’re trying to achieve.
-You might have one particular goal you’re really focused on, and that may be where your refund goes.
-Or you might put the money toward several goals, allowing you to enjoy something right now and save for something you’ll enjoy in the future.
+You might have one particular goal you’re focused on, and that may be where your refund goes.
+Or you might put the money toward several goals, allowing yourself to enjoy something right now and save for something you’ll enjoy in the future.
 An advisor can help you figure out how to balance all the priorities you have in your financial plan.

 No investment strategy can guarantee a profit or protect against loss.
 All investments carry some level of risk including the potential loss of principal invested.